kubernetes/website/content/en/blog/_posts/2023-12-13-kubernetes-1.29.md

 key service to perform this encryption.
 With the Kubernetes v1.29, KMS v2 has become a stable feature bringing numerous improvements in performance, key rotation, health check & status, and observability.
 These enhancements provide users with a reliable solution to encrypt all resources in their Kubernetes clusters.
 You can read more about this in [KEP-3299](https://kep.k8s.io/3299).

+It is recommended to use KMS v2.
+KMS v1 feature gate is disabled by default.
+You will have to opt in to continue to use it.

 For Kubernetes v1.29, [encryption at rest for API data](/docs/tasks/administer-cluster/encrypt-data/) can integrate with an external _key management service_ (KMS).
 Available since Kubernetes v1.13,